LEVEL: A LEVEL

 EXAMINING BOARD: AQA

-Students on this course are given opportunities to visit Parliament, getting to see a parliamentary debate first hand.
-Students will also have the opportunity to visit Washington DC a trip that happens biennially.
+You are given opportunities to visit Parliament, getting to see a parliamentary debate first hand.
+You will also have the opportunity to visit Washington DC a trip that happens biennially.

 Throughout the course you will develop a critical awareness of the nature of politics.
 You will also understand the structure of authority and power within the political system of the UK and the USA.

 It is an essay based subject and would suit those who enjoyed English and History at GCSE.
 It complements other humanities subjects such as History, Law, Sociology or Geography.

 On completion of this course most students progress onto humanities-based degrees at university.
 Careers opportunities include:

 “I enjoy Politics because I can learn about current world affairs and how our government and political system solve and deal with these events.”

 Politics A Level Student